Hialeah HVAC Student Honored For ‘Be The Change’ Essay

 The moment left such an impact on him, however – especially within the shadow cast by such notorious incidents as those involving George Floyd and Breonna Taylor – that he shared his story as part of an essay submission for this year’s Florida Career College (FCC) Be the Change Scholarship.

 The essay, within which the 19-year-old Haitian-American told of a second incident of social injustice he and his brothers experienced, earned Jonathan runner-up honors for the scholarship.
-This netted him $500 toward tuition as he strives toward earning his Heating, Ventilation and Air Conditioning (HVAC) diploma at FCC in Hialeah.
+This netted him $500 toward tuition as he strives toward earning diploma by completing the HVAC Program at FCC in Hialeah.

 “I feel like I just wanted my voice to be heard,” he said of the nearly 1,200-word scholarship essay.
 “I know there’s a lot of stuff going on right now, especially with what we went through last year with the George Floyd incident.
 I want everyone to know it’s not just one person affected.
 It’s a lot of people being affected out there.
 I just happen to be one of those people.”